Sv443-Network/UserUtils/README.md

   },
 };

-const manager = new DataStore({
+// You probably want to export this instance (or helper functions) so you can use it anywhere in your script: export const manager = new DataStore({
-  /** A unique ID for this instance - choose wisely as changing it is not supported yet! */
+  /** A unique ID for this instance - choose wisely as changing it is not supported and will result in data loss! */
   id: "my-userscript-config",
-  /** Default / fallback data */
+  /** Default, initial and fallback data */ defaultData,
-  defaultData,
   /** The current version of the data format */ formatVersion,
-  /** Data format migration functions */
+  /** Data format migration functions called when the formatVersion is increased */ migrations,
-  migrations,
+  /**
+   * Where the data should be stored.
+   * For example, you could use `"sessionStorage"` to make the data be automatically deleted after the browser session is finished, or use `"localStorage"` if you don't have access to GM storage for some reason.
+   */
+  storageMethod: "localStorage",

   // Compression example:
-  // Adding this will save space at the cost of a little bit of performance while initially loading and saving the data
+  // Adding the following will save space at the cost of a little bit of performance (only for the initial loading and every time new data is saved)
+  // Feel free to use your own functions here, as long as they take in the stringified JSON and return another string, either synchronously or asynchronously
-  // Only both of these properties or none of them should be set
+  // Either both of these properties or none of them should be set
-  // Everything else will be handled by the DataStore instance

-  /** Encodes data using the "deflate-raw" algorithm and digests it as a base64 string */
+  /** Compresses the data using the "deflate" algorithm and digests it as a string */
-  encodeData: (data) => compress(data, "deflate-raw", "base64"),
+  encodeData: (data) => compress(data, "deflate", "string"),
-  /** Decodes the "deflate-raw" encoded data as a base64 string */
+  /** Decompresses the "deflate" encoded data as a string */
-  decodeData: (data) => decompress(data, "deflate-raw", "base64"),
+  decodeData: (data) => decompress(data, "deflate", "string"),
 });

 /** Entrypoint of the userscript */
 async function init() {
   // wait for the data to be loaded from persistent storage
   // if no data was saved in persistent storage before or getData() is called before loadData(), the value of options.defaultData will be returned
-  // if the previously saved data needs to be migrated to a newer version, it will happen in this function call const configData = await manager.loadData();
+  // if the previously saved data needs to be migrated to a newer version, it will happen inside this function call const configData = await manager.loadData();

   console.log(configData.foo); // "hello"